 - The RRS also makes provision for the selection and preservation for certain categories of record created in any format at the University to be transferred to the Modern Records Centre and therein preserved.
 These records form part of the University's archive for historical research purposes and are the enduring record of its functions and activities.
 The University has a specific policy related to Digital Preservation (IG04).

-‘Exemption requests’ under this policy must be submitted to the CIDO or their designate.
-Exemptions to this policy may only be granted by the CIDO or their designate.
-Activities that have received prior approval by the Research Ethics Committee will be exempt, but the CIDO must be notified.
+‘Exemption requests’ under this policy must be submitted to the CITO or their designate.
+Exemptions to this policy may only be granted by the CITO or their designate.
+Activities that have received prior approval by the Research Ethics Committee will be exempt, but the CITO must be notified.

 This policy may have an impact on users of assistive technology or assistive software due to their disability.
 These individual cases will be considered on a case by case basis.